-In the future, we can improve sensitivities on the constraints on the annihilation cross section by adopting more precise observational data which are expected to be reported by new projects such as HERA~\cite{Beardsley:2014bea}, SKA~\cite{SKAspec}, Omniscope~\cite{Omniscope} or DAPPER~\cite{Burns:2021ndk}.
+In the future, we can improve sensitivities on the constraints on the annihilation cross-section by adopting more precise observational data which are expected to be reported by new projects such as HERA~\cite{Beardsley:2014bea}, SKA~\cite{SKAspec}, Omniscope~\cite{Omniscope} or DAPPER~\cite{Burns:2021ndk}.

 \acknowledgments We thank Sai Wang for useful discussions on early stages of this work.
-This research was supported by JSPS KAKENHI Grant Numbers JP17H01131 (KK, TS and RT), JP15H02082 (TS), JP18H04339 (TS), JP18K03640 (TS), and MEXT KAKENHI Grant Numbers JP19H05114 (KK), JP20H04750 (KK), JP20H04723 (RT) and JP20H05855 (RT).
+This research was supported by JSPS KAKENHI Grant Numbers JP17H01131 (KK, TS and RT), JP15H02082 (TS), JP18H04339 (TS), JP18K03640 (TS), JP19K23446 (NH) and MEXT KAKENHI Grant Numbers JP19H05114 (KK), JP20H04750 (KK), JP20H05852 (NH), JP20H04723 (RT) and JP20H05855 (RT).
 Numerical computations were carried out on Cray XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.